gtd/csv_builder/README.md

+**Important Note** Though I did not write this code, I did convert it to a gem and I'm currently the sole owner on rubygems.
+With Joel Chippendale's approval I've taken over defacto maintainership of this gem.
+My use case is primarily under rails 3, but I will accept patches for the 2.3.x version as well.

 # CSV Builder

 The CSV Builder Rails plugin provides a simple templating system for serving dynamically generated CSV files from your application.

 ## Requirements

-CSV Builder works with:
+The current version of CSV Builder works with:

+* Rails 3.x
+* Ruby 1.8 or 1.9

+The legacy version (1.1.x) was originally developed and tested with:

 * Ruby 1.8.6/7 and Rails 2.1 or higher
 * Ruby 1.9.x and Rails 2.3.6
 * JRuby 1.4.0 and Rails 2.1 or higher

-If you run Ruby 1.8.6/7 or JRuby it also depends upon the FasterCSV gem, which you can install with

-  $ sudo gem install fastercsv

-Encoding conversions are done with Iconv, so make sure you have it on your development/production machine.
+* See [the legacy docs](https://github.com/econsultancy/csv_builder) for more details.

 ## Install